-Brent crude slips towards $57 as Iraq’s northern pipeline pumps more
+Brent crude rises towards $58 on Saudi comments, forecast of U.S. stocks drop

+Prices also drew support from expectations that U.S. crude inventories will show a drop of 2.5 million barrels in the latest weekly supply reports, which would be the fifth straight week of decline and a sign the OPEC-led cut is working.

+The American Petroleum Institute (API), an industry group, releases its data at 2030 GMT on Tuesday.
+The U.S. government's Energy Information Administration reports on Wednesday.

-Oil fell towards $57 a barrel on Tuesday as crude flows through Iraq's northern pipeline to Ceyhan in Turkey rose further, offsetting an expected fall in U.S. crude inventories.
+Oil was down earlier in the session as crude flows through Iraq's northern pipeline to Ceyhan in Turkey rose further.

-Pumping along the pipeline rose to 300,000 barrels per day on Tuesday, a shipping source said, adding to a gain on Monday.
+Pumping along the pipeline rose to 300,000 bpd on Tuesday, a shipping source said.
 Output fell from 600,000 bpd last week when Iraqi forces retook control of oilfields from Kurdish fighters.

-"The increase is minimal and is way below the normal 600,000 bpd, nevertheless the market took it as a positive development as far as oil supply is concerned," said Tamas Varga of oil broker PVM, referring to the gain in flows on Monday.

-The disruption to exports from Iraq, the second-largest producer in OPEC, has helped support the market, adding to the supply cut being carried out by OPEC and allied producers since January to get rid of excess supply.
+The disruption to exports from Iraq, the second-largest producer in OPEC, has helped support the market and should give the group's already high compliance with the cutback agreement a boost in October.

-Shipments from the north and south of Iraq in October have fallen more than 200,000 bpd, according to export data and an industry source, although Iraq is hoping to boost southern exports to compensate for the northern drop.

-That should give OPEC's already high compliance with the cutback agreement a boost.
-In September, the OPEC and non-OPEC countries participating in the supply cut met 120 per cent of their commitments, OPEC said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.